webplatform/docs/tutorials/mobile_mobifying/index.md

 The following are some of the approaches we took to minimize network requests and reduce bandwidth on html5rocks.com.

 * '''Remove iframes''' &mdash; iframes are slow!
 A large amount of our latency came from 3rd-party sharing widgets (Buzz, Google Friend Connect, Twitter, Facebook) on tutorial pages.
 These APIs were included via <code>&lt;script&gt;</code> tags and created iframes that diminish the speed of the page.
 The widgets were removed for mobile.
 * <code>'''display:none'''</code> &mdash; In certain cases, we were hiding markup if it didn't fit the mobile profile.
-A good example were the four rounded boxes at the top of the homepage:<br/>[[Image:mob04-bbh.png|Box buttons on homepage]]<br/>Box buttons on homepage.<br/>They're missing from the mobile site.
+A good example were the four rounded boxes at the top of the homepage:<br/>[[Image:mob04-bbh.png|Box buttons on homepage]]<br/>''Box buttons on homepage''<br/>They're missing from the mobile site.
 It's important to remember that the browser still makes a request for each icon, despite their container being hidden with <code>display:none</code>.
 Therefore, it wasn't sufficient to simply hide these buttons.
 Not only would that be wasting bandwidth, but the user wouldn't even see the fruits of that wasted bandwidth!
 The solution was to create an "is_mobile" boolean in our Django template to conditionally omit sections of HTML.
 When the user is viewing the site on a smart device, the buttons are left out.
-* '''[#toc-optimizations-appcache Application Cache]''' &mdash; Not only does this give us offline support, but it also creates a faster startup.
+* '''Application Cache''' &mdash; Not only does this give us offline support, but it also creates a faster startup.
 * '''CSS/JS compression''' &mdash; We're using YUI compressor instead of [http://code.google.com/closure/compiler/ Closure compiler] mainly because it handles both CSS and JS.
 One issue that we ran into was that inline media queries (media queries that appear inside a stylesheet) barfed in YUI compressor 2.4.2 (see [http://www.456bereastreet.com/archive/201012/yui_compressor_and_css_media_queries/ this issue]).
 Using YUI Compressor 2.4.4+ fixed the problem.
 * Used CSS image sprites where possible.
 * Used pngcrush for image compression.